 - Students will work with the Executive DBA Academic Director to form a dissertation committee that consists of a chair and a second member.
-The resulting dissertation committee will provide mentorship in research conception, methods, performance and ethics, as well as focus on development of the student's professional communication skills, building professional contacts in the field, and fostering the professional behavior standard of the field and research in general. - The dissertation committee chair must be a member of the EDBA faculty of the Crummer Graduate School of Business at Rollins.
+The resulting dissertation committee will provide mentorship in research conception, methods, performance and ethics, as well as focus on development of the student's professional communication skills, building professional contacts in the field, and fostering the professional behavior standard of the field and research in general. - The dissertation committee chair must be a regular member of the faculty of the Crummer Graduate School of Business at Rollins College (see list of Executive DBA Faculty shown earlier).
 The second member of the committee may also be a regular Crummer faculty member or it may also be an individual whose primary appointment is outside the Crummer School.
 All dissertation committees must ultimately be approved by the Executive DBA Academic Director. - Once the final dissertation document is submitted in the application to complete a final defense, a Reader will be assigned by the Executive DBA Academic Director.
 Ordinarily, this individual must be a regular member of the Crummer faculty although under special circumstances someone outside the Crummer faculty may be considered.
 The role of the reader is to thoroughly review the document from an expert third-party perspective, and provide feedback to the student and dissertation committee as to the readiness of the dissertation to go to a final defense.

 Throughout the development and completion of the dissertation, members of the dissertation committee will provide constructive feedback to the student that builds toward a successfully defensible dissertation.
 Each member will make an assessment of the originality of the dissertation, its value, the relevance of the contribution it makes to business practice, and the clarity with which concepts are communicated, especially to a person outside the field.
 The doctoral student is solely responsible for arranging meetings and maintaining effective contact with each dissertation committee member.
+An in-person meeting of the committee with the student for the purpose of assessing the student's progress should occur at least once every sixty days throughout the dissertation phase of the Executive DBA program.